 Toyota 2GR-FE Guide – Everything You Need To Know

-We deep dive on one of Toyota’s lesser-known performance engines; The 2GR-FE.
-We detail the specs, cars, tuning potential and common issues in this guide.
+Today, we take a deep dive into one of Toyota’s lesser-known performance engines; The 2GR FE.
+In this guide, we detail the specs, cars, tuning potential as well as the common issues with this powerplant.

 - A brief history of Toyota’s GR series